Disney+ UK info

 Our unbeatable T3 guide to Disney Plus provides everything you need to know about the service: the movies and shows you can watch, the best Disney Plus subscription deals, tips for watching Disney Plus, and much more.
-Disney+ has rapidly grown to be one of the major video streaming services on the planet, and this article will help you make the most of it.
+Disney Plus has rapidly grown to be one of the major video streaming services on the planet, and this article will help you make the most of it.

 If you haven't yet signed up for the Disney Plus party, Disney Plus UK pricing is set at £7.99 a month or £79.90 a year.
 Here at T3 we think that the £79.90 option is the best as it offers the greatest value for money.
-It is also a pay once and forget deal, meaning you unlock 365 days of entertainment in one low fee.
+It is also a pay once and forget deal, meaning you unlock 365 days of entertainment in return for one low fee.

 So if you've got questions such as "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?", and "what devices run Disney Plus?" then this guide has an answer for you.